ethstorage/swc-doc/guides/app-developers/receive-tokens.md

 Steps:

-1. Ensure you've some sepolia gas, otherwise go [here](https://www.alchemy.com/faucets/ethereum-sepolia) for faucet.
+1. Ensure you have some sepolia gas, otherwise go [here](https://www.alchemy.com/faucets/ethereum-sepolia) for faucet.
 2. Invoke the `drop` function on etherscan [here](https://sepolia.etherscan.io/address/0x274a6990dE7AaE06452cbEFa266c0C6a568F0D5B#writeContract).

 Or simply run this: